MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch5.md

 # Using reverb to add distance to spatial audio

 ## Objectives
 In previous chapters, we added spatialization to sounds to give them a sense of direction.
-In this 4th chapter, we'll add a reverb effect to give sounds a sense of distance.
-This is useful for holograms, such as the video playback, that are meant to be out in the listener's world.
+In this 5th chapter, we'll add a reverb effect to give sounds a sense of distance.
 Our objectives are to:
 * Improve perceived distance of sound sources by adding reverb
 * Control perceived distance of the sound using the listener's distance to the hologram